zeltmanis/AutomationPractice/README.md

 Search for "NUnit 3 Test Adapter" and install it

 Install Nuget package
-Right-click on your project and click “Manage NuGet Packages”.
+Right-click on your project and click â€œManage NuGet Packagesâ€.
 Search for "Microsoft.Extensions.Configuration.UserSecrets" and install it Search for "System.Diagnostics.Contracts" and install it Search for "NUnit" Framework and install it